The Seiberg-Witten Equations on Manifolds with Boundary I: The Space of Monopoles and Their Boundary Values: Linear Theory

 The operator $D_{\dgc}$ is also a Dirac operator.
 Thus, the operator $\tH_0$ is a Dirac operator and every other $\tH_\c$ is a zeroth order perturbation of $\tH_0$.
 Our first objective therefore is to understand the operator $\tH_0$.

-Let us quickly review some basic properties about general Dirac operators.
+Let us quickly review some basic properties about general Dirac operators (a more detailed treatment can be found in \cite{BBW}).
 Let $\mathsf{D}$ be any Dirac operator acting on sections $\Gamma(E)$ of a Clifford bundle $E$ over $Y$ endowed with a connection compatible with the Clifford multiplication.
 Here, by a Dirac operator, we mean any operator equal to ``the" Dirac operator on $E$ (the operator determined by the Clifford multiplication and compatible connection) plus any zeroth order symmetric operator.
 Let $(\cdot,\cdot)$ denote the (real or Hermitian) inner product on $E$.
 Working in a collar neighborhood of $[0,\eps] \times \Sigma$ of the boundary, where $t \in [0,\eps]$ is the inward normal coordinate, we can identify $\Gamma(E|_{[0,\eps] \times \Sigma})$ with $\Gamma([0,\eps], \Gamma(E_{\Sigma}))$, the space of $t$-dependent sections with values in $\Gamma(E_\Sigma)$.
 Under this idenfication, we can write any Dirac operator $D$ as